aredn/documentation/arednGettingStarted/downloading_firmware.rst

 Once you have selected the correct firmware image for your device, click the link to download the image file to your local computer.
 Make a note of the download location on your computer, since you will need to use that image to install the AREDN |trade| firmware on your device.

+**Features Inherited from OpenWRT for New Architectures** The latest AREDN |trade| firmware contains features which are inherited from the newest OpenWRT upstream release (19.07).
+The OpenWRT *Release Notes* describe these new features and can be found here: `OpenWRT 19.07 Release Notes <http://openwrt.org/releases/19.07/start>`_

+  One important change is the inclusion of a new *target* for the firmware, labelled "ath79", which is the successor to the existing "ar71xx" target.
+The OpenWRT team explains the new target here: `ath79 <http://openwrt.org/docs/techref/targets/ath79>`_.
+Their main goal is to bring the code into a form that will allow all devices to run a standard unpatched Linux kernel.
+This will greatly reduce the amount of customization required and will streamline the firmware build process.

+  You may notice that the AREDN |trade| firmware download page has one or both of these firmware versions for specific devices.
+Refer to the latest `firmware notes <http://downloads.arednmesh.org/snapshots/trunk/readme.md>`_ in order to ensure you have the correct firmware image for your specific device.

 .. |trade|  unicode:: U+00AE ..
 Registered Trademark SIGN
    :ltrim: